There Is No Excuse for How Universities Treat Adjuncts

-A spokesperson for Champlain declined to comment on Winterfalcon's account, on the grounds that the college is currently in negotiations with the adjuncts' union.
-He did, however, note that Champlain's adjuncts have faculty representatives in the college's government.
+A spokesperson for Champlain declined to comment on Winterfalcon’s account, on the grounds that the college is currently in negotiations with the adjuncts’ union.
+The spokesperson did, however, note that Champlain’s adjuncts have faculty representatives in the college’s government.

-What makes the situation even worse is that adjuncts are often disproportionately assigned the courses filled with the students who need the most assistance, such as introductory courses, freshman-writing classes, or remedial education.
-Incoming students often need basic grammar and composition skills, which requires the kind of intensive hands-on teaching that is difficult for a part-timer with full-time teaching hours and insufficient support to provide.
+What makes the situation even worse is that adjuncts are often disproportionately assigned the courses filled with the students who need the most assistance, such as introductory courses, freshman writing classes, or remedial education.
+Many incoming students need basic grammar and composition skills, which require the kind of intensive hands-on teaching that is difficult for a part-timer with full-time teaching hours and insufficient support to provide.

 Some adjuncts are refusing to accept the status quo.
-Across the country, many of them have turned to the Service Employees International Union, the United Autoworkers, the American Federation of Teachers, and other unions to improve their lot.
+Across the country, many of them have turned to the Service Employees International Union, the United Auto Workers, the American Federation of Teachers, and other unions to improve their lot.
 Mary-Faith Cerasoli attends rallies in her “Homeless Prof” vest.
-In D.C., the SEIU, led by adjuncts including Mitch Tropin, has successfully pushed for contracts at American University, Howard, Georgetown, George Washington, Montgomery College, and, just recently, at Trinity, meaning that the majority of adjuncts in the D.C. area are now represented by the union.
-Fighting under the banner of the “Fight for $15,” like fast-food workers, they argue that they should be paid $15,000 per course—which would equal $90,000 annually for a professor with three courses per semester.
+In D.C., the SEIU, led by adjuncts including Mitch Tropin, has successfully pushed for contracts at American University, Howard University, Georgetown University, the George Washington University, Montgomery College, and, just recently, Trinity Washington University, meaning that the majority of adjuncts in the D.C. area are now represented by the union.
+Fighting under the banner of the “Fight for $15,” like fast-food workers, they argue that they should be paid $15,000 per course—which would equal $90,000 annually for a professor with three courses a semester.
 (Given that the American Association of University Professors estimates the average earnings for assistant professors at $62,500 to $76,900 and for associate professors at $75,220 to $91,200, this figure is truly aspirational at this point.)
-While some schools like Georgetown have accepted unions without too much fuss, others have adopted the tactics long used by anti-labor businesses: falsely accusing labor officials of earning exorbitant salaries, hiring law firms that specialize in union busting, and firing those involved in the campaign.
+Although some schools such as Georgetown have accepted unions without too much fuss, others have adopted the tactics long used by anti-labor businesses: falsely accusing labor officials of earning exorbitant salaries, hiring law firms that specialize in union-busting, and firing those involved in the campaign.
 But many adjuncts are committed to the fight.
 Tiffany Kraft, who teaches at four different institutions in the Portland, Oregon, area says, “What do we have to lose?
-We’ve been scared into complicity for so long, but I didn’t go through fourteen years of higher education to be treated like shit.”
+We’ve been scared into complicity for so long, but I didn’t go through 14 years of higher education to be treated like shit.”

-With courses that need to be taught every semester led by an interchangeable set of adjuncts, the schools seem to be doing just what trucking companies, housecleaning services, and now app-driven businesses such as Uber and Lyft have been accused of doing: misclassifying workers as contractors.
-Especially when a teacher is asked to carry out similar responsibilities as full-time permanent staff but for less than half the salary, there may be grounds to believe that universities and colleges are evading their legal obligations as employers.
+With courses that need to be taught every semester led by an interchangeable set of adjuncts, the schools seem to be doing just what trucking companies, house-cleaning services, and now app-driven businesses such as Uber and Lyft have been accused of doing: misclassifying workers as contractors.
+Especially when a teacher is asked to carry out similar responsibilities to those of full-time permanent staff, but for less than half the salary, there may be grounds to believe that universities and colleges are evading their legal obligations as employers.
 And with the overrepresentation of women in these jobs, it seems possible that many of these universities could be violating not only labor laws but civil-rights laws as well.